Decision Summary Prompts: 15 Templates for Memos People Actually Read

 7. Reversible vs irreversible framing

 Classify the decision below as reversible (two-way door) or irreversible (one-way door).
-Then write the memo accordingly: (a) For reversible — short, bias to action, name the rollback path. (b) For irreversible — long, name the disconfirming evidence we looked for, name who has veto, name the pre-mortem we ran.
+Then write the memo accordingly: (a) For reversible — short, bias to action, name the rollback path, accept ~70% certainty. (b) For irreversible — longer, name the disconfirming evidence we looked for, name who has veto, name the pre-mortem we ran.
 Be explicit about which mode you chose and why.

 8. Decision with dissent captured